jalvarezga/jalvarezga.github.io/_posts/2018-06-19-san-luis-potosi.markdown

 author: Joaquin
 ---

 Had the opportunity to participate in EAAMO Conference, 2024.
-This year's edition took place in beautiful San Luis Potosi.
+This year's edition took place in beautiful San Luis Potosi, Mexico.
 Loved the talks focusing on ML fairness.
 Everyone at the conference was incredibly friendly.
-I would like to thank Professor Francisco Marmolejo Cossio for the opportunity, he is a leader and advocate of equity and inclussion of underrepresented minorities in Computer Science.
+I would like to thank Professor Francisco Marmolejo Cossio for the opportunity, he is a leader and advocate of equity and inclusion of underrepresented minorities in Computer Science.

 ![]({{ site.baseurl }}/images/EAAMO/EAAMO2.jpg)